LewisDavies/datanot.es/content/sql/create-a-sample-database-on-a-mac.md

 [Postgres.app](https://postgresapp.com/) makes it simple to set up a PostgreSQL database on a Mac.
 Simply download it, add it to your Applications, then run it.

 #### Add command line tools to your PATH
 We need to run a few commands to set up our sample database.
-(The docs have full details)[https://postgresapp.com/documentation/cli-tools.html], but here's how to add the relevant directory to your `$PATH`.
+[The docs have full details](https://postgresapp.com/documentation/cli-tools.html), but here's how to add the relevant directory to your `$PATH`.

 Open up a new terminal — you should be in your home directory — and type `nano .bash_profile`.
 Add the following lines at the end of your profile: